TacticalTome/TacticalTome/CONTRIBUTING.md

 ```

 ## Database
-If you have created a new table or column please make sure when exporting that no field creation queries are inside of the `gamershandbook.sql` file.
+If you have created a new table or column please make sure when exporting that no field creation queries are inside of the `tacticaltome.sql` file.
 I.e. `INSERT` queries.
 However table creation/modifications are allowed.
 This is to help prevent developer data when pulling, cloning, and exporting.

 ## Stylesheets
 Our CSS rules are split up into two different categories: `main` and `framework`.
 Each category has it's own purpose.